 When I ordered online, the bars came in paper packaging, and even their mailing packages were plastic free.
 This extra attention to detail makes a difference!

 Another wonderful local Edmonton maker is Plantiful Apothecary.
 I’ve raved about her lip balm in paper tubes before, and she also makes lovely castile bar soaps and other refillable products.
-Bonus – I also got her laundry soap in bulk at the Good Goods Co Market event (where you could bring your own containers to refill on everything) and it is lovely!
+Bonus – I also got her laundry soap and it is lovely!
 It is made from scraps from her soap bar making, with added laundry soda.
 Such a beautiful way to be zero waste!